 \section{Abstract}

-We investigate the Castelnuovo--Mumford regularity and the multiplicity of the toric ring associated to a three-dimensional Ferrers diagram.
-In particular, in the rectangular case, we are able to provide direct formulas for these two important invariants.
-Then, we compare these invariants for an accompanied pair of Ferrers diagrams under some mild conditions, and bound the Castelnuovo--Mumford regularity for more general cases.
+We investigate the Castelnuovo--Mumford regularity and the multiplicity of the toric ring associated with a three-dimensional Ferrers diagram.
+In particular, in the rectangular case, we provide direct formulas for these two important invariants.
+Then, we compare these invariants for an accompanying pair of Ferrers diagrams under some mild conditions and bound the Castelnuovo--Mumford regularity for more general cases.